 Laundromats are like that reliable old friend who's always got your back.
 They’ve been steadily generating income for decades and you can count on clothes always getting dirty.
 This means a consistent customer base with a recurring need.

 Amidst economic instability, recession-proof investments are top of mind.
 Laundry neatly fits into this category and history stands as proof.
 The American laundry service industry was wrought in the Great Depression.
 Fast forward to recent history: COVID-19 left adjacent consumer services to wither while the national laundry industry boasted room to grow.
-According to the U.S. Bureau of Labor Statistics (BLS), the number of coin-operated establishments went from 9,548 in the first quarter of 2020, to 9,710 in the first quarter of 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of coin-operated establishments went from 9,983 in the last quarter of 2025, to 10,067 in the second quarter of 2025.

 2. Attractive demand trends in laundry